 Now that the vineyard has matured, the vines have sent roots deeply into the subsoil, where they pull water and nutrients capable of sustaining them from deep below the surface.
 The vineyard is healthy but the poor soil does its work in limiting canopy growth and produces exceptionally small clusters.
 The benefit of the soil is intensely concentrated flavor, and a unique mocha aromatic and distinct mid-palate texture which are the two signatures of Lenné's terroir.

 The vineyard was first planted in 2001, and covers 20.9 acres, 15.5 of which are under vine.
-The vineyard enjoys an ideal southern exposure, between an elevation of 370-600 feet.
+The vineyard enjoys an ideal southern exposure, and an ideal elevation between 370-600 feet.